Skip to content

 Auto-phasing of PWM~

-(ESP32 only) By default, phases of consecutive PWM are disaligned so that a PWM pulses starts when the pulse of the previous PWM channels ends.
-This helps in distributing over time all pulses and have a smoother effect on power supply.
+(ESP32 only) By default, phases of consecutive PWM channels are disaligned so that a PWM pulse starts when the pulse of the previous PWM channel ends.
+This helps distributing all pulses over time and has a smoother effect on the power supply.

 With auto-phasing: PWM_autophase

-You can revert this with SetOption134 1; all phases are synces and all pulses start at the same moment.
+You can revert this with SetOption134 1; all phases are synced and all pulses start at the same moment.
 PWM_sync

 H-bridge~

 H-bridge is an electronic circuit that switches the polarity of a voltage applied to a load.
-It uses 2 PWM outputs to control the current sent to each polarity.
+It uses 2 PWM outputs to control the current sent to each pole.

-When auto-phasing is enabled, you can use 2 consecutive PWM to drive a H-bridge siunce PWM phases don't overlap - under the condition that the sum of both PWM don't exceed 1023.
+When auto-phasing is enabled, you can use 2 consecutive PWM channels to drive an H-bridge since PWM phases won't overlap - under the condition that the sum of the PWM duty cycles doesn't exceed 1023.

 Important: you must always ensure that the sum of both PWM channels is less or equal than 1023.
-Values over this threshold can damage the circuit.
+Values over this threshold can damage the circuit, because the phases will overlap opening both poles of the H-bridge and shorting the power supply.

 Analog Input~